Together we will create a more just and equitable future for every resident.

 These polluters are actively harming our communities’ health.
 Incinerators increase the risk of cancers, birth defects, and heart/lung diseases.

-The Reclaim Renewable Energy Act SAYS NO to dirty energy and invests more into power sources that don’t emit harmful pollution.
+The Reclaim Renewable Energy Act SAYS NO to subsidies for trash incineration and invests more into power sources that don’t emit harmful pollution.

 Ensure our community has a say in affordable and accessible transportation.